Emergency wreck buoy

+An emergency wreck mark may also have the word "WRECK" painted on it.
+No other navigation mark uses the colour blue or uses blue light.

 The International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) defined the buoy in response to the sinking of the MV Tricolor and the subsequent collisions with the wreck by the Dutch vessel Nicola and Turkish-registered fuel carrier Vicky.